versa-protocol/schema/README.md

 There are broadly two kinds of types represented in this repository: Protocol Bindings and Purchase Details

-**Note, NPM packages, including the TypeScript bindings, are maintained here: https://github.com/versa-protocol/js**

-This repository is just for the root JSON schema files, which are referenced by the JS monorepo.
+This repository contains the root JSON schema files, which are in turn referenced by the JS monorepo. **Note therefore: NPM packages, including the TypeScript bindings, are maintained here: https://github.com/versa-protocol/js**

 ## Protocol Bindings
 Protocol Bindings represent the types of requests, responses, and error codes to be expected when developing client implementations according to the specifications of the Versa Protocol.
 These types are defined in the `protocol_bindings` directory.